WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 	- [ ] set it to follow the rules in an eslint.config file if one is in the repo
 	- [ ] set it to format on save
 - [ ] how should you debug your code if things are going wrong?
 Give some different steps
 - [ ] You **need** to get very comfortable typing on an english keyboard with both hands.
-Having speed to try things out will help **alot** when you don't understand things.
+Having speed to try things out will help **a lot** when you don't understand things.